sunfounder/arduino_starter_kit/docs/source/8_traffic_light_button.rst

     :width: 600
     :align: center

-1. Start with the traffic light circuit from the previous activity.
+1. Start with the traffic light circuit from the previous lesson.

 .. image:: img/4_traffic_wiring_bb.png
     :width: 600